LNRobertson/LNRobertson/README.md

 - 👯 I’m looking to collaborate or volunteer on projects for social good.
 - :books: I work with Python, SQL and Tableau
 - 📫 How to reach me: <url>www.linkedin.com/in/lnrobertson <url/>
-- ⚡ Fun fact: I'm into yoga, mediation, quatum physics, consciousness and AI :aquarius:
+- ⚡ Fun fact: I'm into yoga, mediation, quantum physics, consciousness and AI :aquarius: